comp426-2023-spring/a03/README.md

 Your module should be importable using the following:

-`import { roll } from "/lib/roll.js"`
+`import { rpsls } from "/lib/rpsls.js"`

 You will want this to be installable for a04 as well, so think about that.
 Read this for more info about importing: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import

-The `roll` function in `roll.js` should take three arguments:

-1. number of sides for your dice,
-2. number of dice,
-3. number of times rolled.

-The `roll` function should return an object with the following information:
+A `play` function in `/lib/rpsls.js` should return an object with the following pattern:

 ```
 {
-  sides: x,
-  dice: y,
-  rolls: z,
-  results: []
+  player: spock
 };
 ```